 How ooddle Helps

 ooddle includes self compassion practices throughout the Mind pillar, including guided self compassion breaks, friend reframe prompts in the journaling experience, and trigger awareness check ins.
-The system can also notice when your mood scores drop and gently surface a self compassion practice in the moment.
+The system can also notice when your mood scores drop and gently surface a self compassion practice in the moment, which is when the practice is most useful and least likely to be reached for unprompted.